Mercedes-Benz Group AG – Annual report – 31 December 2023

 Exchange-rate risk

-Transaction risk and currency risk management.
+Transaction risk and currency risk management

-The global nature of the Mercedes-Benz Group’s businesses exposes cash flows to risks arising from fluctuations in exchange rates.
+The global nature of the Mercedes-Benz Group’s businesses exposes cash flows to risks arising from fluctuations in exchange-rates.
 These risks primarily relate to fluctuations between the euro and the US dollar, the Chinese renminbi, the British pound and other currencies such as currencies of growth markets.
-In the operating vehicle business, the Group’s exchange rate risk primarily arises when revenue is generated in a currency that is different from the currency in which the revenue related costs are incurred (transaction risk).
+In the operating vehicle business, the Group’s exchange-rate risk primarily arises when revenue is generated in a currency that is different from the currency in which the costs of revenue are incurred (transaction risk).
 It may be inadequate to cover the costs if the value of the currency in which the revenue is generated declined in the interim relative to the value of the currency in which the costs were incurred.
-The risk exposures serve as a basis for analysing exchange rate risks at Group level.
-In addition, the Group is indirectly exposed to a transaction risk from its equity-method investments.
+The risk exposures serve as a basis for analysing exchange-rate risks at Group level.

 The Group’s overall currency exposure is reduced by natural hedging, which consists of the currency exposures of the business operations of different entities and segments partially offsetting each other at Group level.
 These natural hedges eliminate the need for hedging to the extent of the matched exposures.
 To provide an additional natural hedge against any remaining transaction risk exposure, the Mercedes-Benz Group generally strives to increase cash outflows in the same currencies in which the Group has a net excess inflow.

-In order to mitigate the impact of currency exchange rate fluctuations for the business operations (future transactions), the Mercedes-Benz Group continually assesses its exposure to exchange rate risks and hedges a portion of those risks by using derivative financial instruments.
-A committee manages the Group’s exchange rate risk and its hedging transactions through currency derivatives.
+In order to mitigate the impact of currency exchange-rate fluctuations for the business operations (future transactions), the Mercedes-Benz Group continually assesses its exposure to exchange-rate risks and hedges a portion of those risks by using derivative financial instruments.
+A committee manages the Group’s exchange-rate risk and its hedging transactions through currency derivatives.
 The committee consists of representatives of the relevant segments and corporate functions.
 The Corporate Treasury department aggregates foreign currency exposures from the companies of the Group and the operational units and implements the committee’s decisions concerning foreign currency hedging through transactions with international financial institutions.
 Suitable measures are generally taken without delay to eliminate any over-hedging regarding hedging transactions caused by changes in exposure.
 Moreover, designated hedging relationships are reviewed with respect to any requirements to discontinue hedge accounting.

 To cover foreign currency exposure risks of the vehicle business operations forward foreign exchange contracts and currency options are primarily used.
 The Mercedes-Benz Group’s policies call for a mixture of these financial instruments depending on the assessment of market conditions.
-Value at risk is used to measure the exchange rate risk inherent in these derivative financial instruments.
+Value at risk is used to measure the exchange-rate risk inherent in these derivative financial instruments.

-Hedge accounting.
 When designating derivative financial instruments, a hedge ratio of 1 is applied.
 In addition, the respective volume and currency of the hedge and the underlying transaction as well as maturity dates are matched.
 The Group ensures an economic relationship between the underlying transaction and the hedging instrument by ensuring consistency of currency, volume and maturity.
 Option premiums and also forward components are not designated into the hedging relationship, but the hedging costs are deferred in other comprehensive income and recognized in profit or loss at the due date of the underlying transaction or recognized as adjustment of acquisition cost of non-financial assets.
 The effectiveness of the hedge is assessed at the start of and during the hedging relationship.
 Possible sources of ineffectiveness of the hedging relationship are:

-• Changes in the credit risk on the measurement of the used hedging instrument which are not reflected in the change of the hedged currency risk.
+– Changes in the credit risk on the measurement of the used hedging instrument which are not reflected in the change of the hedged currency risk.

 The Group’s investments in liquid assets or refinancing activities are generally selected so that possible currency risks are minimized.
 Transaction risks arising from liquid assets or payables in foreign currencies that result from the Group’s investment or refinancing on money and capital markets are generally hedged against currency risks at the time of investing or refinancing in accordance with the Mercedes-Benz Group’s internal policies.
 The Group uses appropriate derivative financial instruments (e.g. cross-currency interest rate swaps) to hedge against currency risk.

 A committee consisting of representatives of the relevant segments and the corporate functions manages the interest rate risk by setting targets for the interest rate risk position.
 The Corporate Treasury department and the local Mercedes-Benz Group companies are jointly responsible for achieving these targets.
 As separate functions, the Treasury Controlling and the Mercedes-Benz Mobility Controlling & Reporting department monitor target achievement on a monthly basis.
-In order to achieve the targeted interest rate risk positions in terms of maturities and interest rate fixing periods, the Mercedes-Benz Group also uses derivative financial instruments such as interest rate swaps.
-The interest rate risk position is assessed by comparing assets and liabilities for corresponding maturities, including the impact of the relevant derivative financial instruments.

 Derivative financial instruments are also used in conjunction with the refinancing related to the automotive segments and liquidity management.
 The Mercedes-Benz Group steers the funding activities of the automotive segments and the financial services business at Group level.

-In the course of 2022, changes in the value at risk of interest rate sensitive financial instruments were primarily determined by the development of interest rate volatilities.
+In the course of 2023, changes in the value at risk of interest rate sensitive financial instruments were primarily determined by the development of interest rate volatilities.

-Hedge accounting.
 When designating derivative hedging instruments, the Mercedes-Benz Group generally applies a hedge ratio of 1.
 The respective volumes, interest curves, currencies and maturity dates of the underlying transaction and the hedging instrument are generally matched.
 In the case of combined derivative financial instruments for interest currency hedges, the cross-currency basis spread is not designated into the hedge relationship, but deferred as a hedging cost in other comprehensive income and recognized in profit or loss over the hedge term.
 The Group ensures an economic relationship between the underlying transaction and the hedging instrument by ensuring consistency of interest rates, maturity terms and nominal amounts.
 In the case of hedging for ABS transactions of private placements, the risk of the market interest rate component is partly protected, which historically covers on average more than 70% of the change in value of the total interest rate.
 The effectiveness of the hedge is assessed at the beginning and during the hedging relationship using the hypothetical derivative method.
 Possible sources of ineffectiveness of the hedging relationship are:

-• Effects of the credit risk on the fair value of the hedging instruments in use which are not reflected in the change in the hedged interest rate risk.
+– Effects of the credit risk on the fair value of the hedging instruments in use which are not reflected in the change in the hedged interest rate risk.

-• No perfect match for individual parameters of the underlying hedged transactions and the hedging instruments used.
+– No perfect match for individual parameters of the underlying hedged transactions and the hedging instruments used.

-• Premiums on hedging instruments for hedging ABS transactions.
+– Premiums on hedging instruments for hedging ABS transactions.

-There were no material effects on earnings in the years 2021 and 2022.
+There were no material effects on earnings in the years 2022 and 2023.

 Commodity-price risk

-The nominal volumes of hedging instruments not designated in a hedging relationship, in 2022 amount to €12 billion (2021: €12 billion) for derivatives used to hedge interest rate risks and €15 billion (2021: €8 billion) for derivatives used to hedge exchange rate risks, as well as €644 million (2021: €17 million) for derivatives used to hedge commodity price risks.
+In 2023, the nominal volumes of hedging instruments not designated in a hedging relationship, amounted to €9 billion (2022: €12 billion) for derivatives used to hedge interest rate risks and €13 billion (2022: €15 billion) for derivatives used to hedge exchange-rate risks, as well as €644 million (2022: €644 million) for derivatives used to hedge commodity price risks (energy and raw materials).

 Equity-price risk

-The Mercedes-Benz Group predominantly holds investments in shares of companies which are classified as long-term investments, some of which are accounted for in the Consolidated Financial Statements using the equity method, such as the share in Daimler Truck Holding AG and BAIC Motor.
+The Mercedes-Benz Group predominantly holds investments in shares of companies which are classified as long-term investments, some of which are accounted for in the Consolidated Financial Statements using the equity method, such as the share in Daimler Truck Holding AG and BBAC.
 These investments are not included in a market risk assessment by the Group.